Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

   test-and-deploy:
     uses: ./.github/workflows/test-and-deploy.yaml
     with:
+      organization-name: XXX
-      organization-id: XXX
+      project-name: XXX
-      environment-id: XXX
+      environment-name: XXX
-      application-ids: id1,id2,id3...
+      application-ids: app 1,app 2, app 3...
     secrets:
       api-token: ${{ secrets.QOVERY_API_TOKEN }}
 ```

-## Advanced usecases
+## Advanced use-cases

 <Alert type="warning">
 At the time of writing, the Qovery GitHub Action only supports deployments.
 Other features will be added in the future
 </Alert>

-For any usecase that's not covered by the official Qovery GitHub Action, you can use the [Qovery API](https://api-doc.qovery.com/) directly in your workflows.
+For any use case that's not covered by the official Qovery GitHub Action, you can use the [Qovery API](https://api-doc.qovery.com/) directly in your workflows.
 As an example, let's say we want to append the GitHub Actions Workflow execution ID to our environment name after each deployment:

 <Steps headingDepth={3}>